Microsoft/IntuneDocs/intune/apps/apps-win32-s-mode.md

 ## Next steps

-- For more information, see [Win32 apps on s mode](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/lob-win32-apps-on-s).
 - For more information about adding apps to Intune, see [Add apps to Microsoft Intune](apps-add.md).
 - For more information about Win32 apps, see [Intune Win32 app management](~/apps/apps-win32-app-management.md).